Trump raises tariffs on Chinese goods as trade war escalates

 Trump said he would be raising planned tariffs on $300 billion in Chinese goods from 10% to 15%.
 The Office of the U.S. Trade Representative also said existing tariffs on another $250 billion in Chinese imports would go from 25% to 30% on Oct.
 1 after receiving feedback from the public.

 “With each percentage point added to the tariff hikes, it becomes more and more difficult for importers not to pass the costs on to the U.S. consumer,” said Wendy Cutler, a former U.S. trade negotiator now at the Asia Society Policy Institute.
 “And this is not to mention the uncertainty that these increases contribute to the overall business environment.”

-Trump acted hours after Beijing said it would hike tariffs on $75 billion in U.S. imports, a move some economists fear could tip a fragile global economy into recession.
+Trump acted hours after Beijing said it would hike tariffs on $75 billion in U.S. imports, a move that some economists fear could tip a fragile global economy into recession.

-Administration officials, including U.S. Trade Representative Robert Lighthizer and adviser Peter Navarro, discussed potential retaliatory options.
+Administration officials, including U.S. Trade Representative Robert Lighthizer and adviser Peter Navarro discussed potential retaliatory options.
 Treasury Secretary Steve Mnuchin, returning from vacation, joined by phone.